apache/druid/docs/querying/post-aggregations.md

 * `/` division always returns `0` if dividing by`0`, regardless of the numerator.
 * `quotient` division behaves like regular floating point division
-* Arithemtic post-aggregators always use floating point arithmetic.
+* Arithmetic post-aggregators always use floating point arithmetic.

 Arithmetic post-aggregators may also specify an `ordering`, which defines the order of resulting values when sorting results (this can be useful for topN queries for instance):